mampfes/ha-knx-uf-iconset/README.md

 # KNX User Forum Icon Set

-[KNX User Forum Icon Set](https://knx-user-forum.de/forum/playground/knx-uf-iconset) for Home Assistant.
+Icon set from [KNX User Forum](https://knx-user-forum.de/forum/playground/knx-uf-iconset) for Home Assistant.
 The icon set contains more than 900 icons for home automation.

 ## Installation

 1. Ensure that [HACS](https://hacs.xyz) is installed.
 2. Open `Frontend` tab in HACS and install "KNX User Forum Icon Set".
 3. Reload browser cache.

+### Manual Installation

+1. Copy `ha-knx-uf-iconset.js` from the `dist` directory of this repository into the subdirectory `www` of the Home Assistant configuration directory (where your `configuration.yaml` resides).
+2. Open `Configuration -> Lovelace Dashboards -> Resources`.
+3. Add a new resource with URL = `/local/ha-knx-uf-iconset.js` and Resource type = `JavaScript Module`.
+4. Reload your browser cache.

 ## Usage